IFRS 13 – Fair Value Measurement is a standard developed by the IAS that provides guidance on how to measure fair value in financial reporting.

 - for fair value measurements using significant unobservable inputs (Level 3), the effect of the measurements on profit or loss or other comprehensive income for the period.

 - plan assets measured at fair value following IAS 19 Employee Benefits

 - retirement benefit plan investments are measured at fair value following IAS 26 Accounting and Reporting by Retirement Benefit Plans

-- assets for which recoverable amount is fair value fewer costs of disposal under IAS 36 Impairment of Assets.
+- assets for which the recoverable amount is fair value, fewer disposal costs under IAS 36 Impairment of Assets.

 The standard aims to improve fair-value measurements’ consistency and comparability across different entities and jurisdictions.
 Providing a common framework for measuring fair value helps users of financial statements make informed decisions about an entity’s financial performance and position.